Post Concussion Syndrome & Sleep: Why You’re Suffering and What to Do About It

 For other patients, falling asleep is the easy part due to their fatigue.
 It’s staying asleep that’s the problem.
 They may jolt awake for seemingly no reason, or awaken at external stimuli they used to sleep through without difficulty.
 They’re often on high alert and are more sensitive to the sounds and events around them.

 In both instances, insomnia is often made worse when combined with other symptoms.
 For example, let’s say you experience mood swings, headaches, and insomnia persistently after sustaining a mild TBI (aka, concussion).
 At first, you sleep about six hours per night — not a terrible number, but not ideal (especially for someone who is recovering).
 The extra fatigue and frustration you feel from not sleeping enough starts making the headaches worse, and that rolls over into the mood swings.

 As the headaches and mood swings make your life more difficult, you have more to keep you awake at night.
 Over time, the downward spiral continues, and you’re only sleeping 2-3 hours per night — a dangerously low number.

 While every patient’s experience is unique, the situation described above is, unfortunately, quite common amongst those with concussion-driven insomnia.
 As one of our patients said dryly, “I have emotional incontinence.”

 The good news is that you don’t have to live that way forever.
 We can help you recover.
-To learn more about your options, get a free consultation with our team.
+To learn more about your options, schedule a consultation with our team.